open-guides/og-aws/README.md

 -	**Apex DNS names:** Once upon a time, you couldn’t assign an CLB to an apex DNS record (i.e. example.com instead of foo.example.com) because it needed to be an A record instead of a CNAME.
 This is now possible with a Route 53 alias record directly pointing to the load balancer.
 -	🔸CLBs use [HTTP keep-alives](https://en.wikipedia.org/wiki/HTTP_persistent_connection) on the internal side.
 This can cause an unexpected side effect: Requests from different clients, each in their own TCP connection on the external side, can end up on the same TCP connection on the internal side.
 Never assume that multiple requests on the same TCP connection are from the same client!
 -	🔸 Traffic between CLBs and back-end instances in the same subnet **will** have [Network ACL](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html) rules evaluated (EC2 to EC2 traffic in the same subnet would not have Network ACL rules evaluated).
 If the default '0.0.0.0/0 ALLOW' rule is removed from the Network ACL applied to the subnet, a rule that allows traffic on both the health check port and any listener port must be added.
+- As of December 2016, CLBs launched in VPCs do not support IPv6 addressing.
+CLBs launched in EC2-Classic support both IPv4 and IPv6 [with the "dualstack" DNS name.](http://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-internet-facing-load-balancers.html#internet-facing-ip-addresses)

 ALB
 ---